 Response Response Time Rectification Time

 Emergency Immediate 4 hours

 Urgent Within 2 hours 24 hours

 Routine Within 2 working days 96 hours

 Planned Within 10 minutes of planned start time N/A

-3. CAR PARKING
+3 CAR PARKING

-3.1.1.
-In this Annex the following words and phrases have the following meanings unless the context otherwise requires:
+3.1.1 In this annex the following words and phrases have the following meanings unless the context otherwise requires:

-Designated andMeans parking spaces designated for the use of particularPriority Parking Areasgroups
+Designated and Means parking spaces designated for the use of Priority Parking Areas particular groups

-- 3.2.1.
-The Contractor provides a car parking service including traffic management across the Premises.
+- 3.2.1 The Contractor provides a car parking service including traffic management across the Premises.
 The service shall be operable at all times.
 The Contractor. - (1) Provides a secure and safe car park environment for Staff and visitors and their vehicles. - (2) Manages car parking areas that maximise the use of the space whilst minimising the risk of crime and pollution, - (3) Provides vehicle management across the Premises to ensure the free flow of traffic ensuring access to the Premises at all times.
 In the event of shared Premises, the Contractor must also consider the operational activities of various functions, such as the Traffic Officer Service, Local Authorities within their management responsibility.